 So how does this relate to the private commercial construction space?
 The Duty to Proceed clause is no longer just a relic of the Federal market, it is now a part of private commercial contracting.
 Working in construction finance, we review every client’s contract where they’re seeking construction funding.

 In reviewing these contracts, we now see some form of the Duty to Proceed in 95% of all lump sum construction contracts between the General Contractor and the subcontractor.
 These are often flow-down provisions from the owner to the prime.

-As a receivables finance lender, we fund receivables for work that is approved and within the contract budget.
+Today, as a receivables finance lender, we fund accounts receivables for work that is approved and within the contract budget.
 Therefore, we cannot fund on any work that is part of a dispute resolution.
 So when we see this clause in our client contracts, it poses an uncontrollable risk.

 Furthermore, in the example above, having a duty to proceed will force you to continue to work and maintain the project schedule even when you’re certain the dispute represents a change condition.
 Absent this contract term, you likely have some leverage, possibly including the right to stop work or rights to a signed change order before proceeding.

 Understand Your Risk Best You Can

 Construction contracts are often long, confusing, and hard to review for the non-legal mind.
 However, your contracts outline just about every possible occurrence on the project and the remedy for such.
 At the minimum, read your contract and understand your risks and what remedies are available if a dispute occurs.